dojo4/redmine_freshbooks_sync/README.md

     the Redmine project page.
 * **Mapping State** - the state of the redmine project mapping.
 This can be **internal**, **unmapped**, **mapped**.
-Internal projects are those that are only in Redmine and not associate with Freshbooks projects.
+Internal projects are those that are only in Redmine and not associate with FreshBooks projects.
-* **Freshbooks Project** - this shows the currently mapped freshbooks project, or a dropdown list of freshbooks projects to potentially associate.
-Clicking on the linked name will take you to the Freshbooks project page.
+* **FreshBooks Project** - this shows the currently mapped freshbooks project, or a dropdown list of freshbooks projects to potentially associate.
+Clicking on the linked name will take you to the FreshBooks project page.
 * **Action** - these are the various actions that you can take for that row.
-  * **Associate** - Select a Freshbooks Project from the dropdown and press this button to associate the Redmine project with the Freshbooks project from the dropdown.
+  * **Associate** - Select a FreshBooks Project from the dropdown and press this button to associate the Redmine project with the FreshBooks project from the dropdown.
-  * **Mark Internal** - Mark this Redmine project as internal only and do not associate it with a Freshbooks project.
+  * **Mark Internal** - Mark this Redmine project as internal only and do not associate it with a FreshBooks project.
   * **Mark Associable** - this only shows up on projects marked internal.
-      Pressing this button will remove the internal flag and allow the Redmine project to be associated with a Freshbooks project.
+      Pressing this button will remove the internal flag and allow the Redmine project to be associated with a FreshBooks project.

 ### Time Entries

-This tab shows all the Time Entries that are pushed to Freshbooks and their current state.
+This tab shows all the Time Entries that are pushed to FreshBooks and their current state.

 At the top is the last time time entries were synced.